Six things a recruiter expects of you during your Orange job interview

 We're interested in what you did and when, why you did it, and what you've learned from it for the future.

-Show what you can bring to Orange
+3. Show the value you bring to Orange

 What we look for in a job interview is a sense of what you bring to the table.
 For example, a candidate explaining how their experience in logistics could speed up our in-store flows.
 You can’t argue against that.